AdobeDocs/commerce-admin.en/help/stores-purchase/invoices.md

 >
 >Invoices are not created automatically for orders placed by using `Gift Card`, `Store Credit`, `Reward Points`, or other offline payment methods.

-You must generate an invoice for an order before you can print it.
+An invoice for the order must be generated before it can be printed.
 To view or print the PDF, first download and install a PDF reader such as [Adobe Acrobat Reader][1].

 **_To invoice an order:_**